muglug/php-rfcs/0000-noreturn-type.md

 ## Variance

-In type-theory `noreturn` would be called a "bottom" type.
+In type theory `noreturn` would be called a "bottom" type.
 That means it's effectively a subtype of every other type in PHP’s type system, including `void`.

 It obeys the rules you might expect of a universal subtype: